This blog article explains how to configure Microsoft Universal Print printers to be used for printing with DocumentsCorePack (DCP).

 ❷ Name your configuration.

-You are requested to sign in in your Microsoft account.
+You are requested to sign in to your Microsoft account.

 All available printers in your environment are shown.
 Select the printer you want to configure and finish with a click on [Save Configuration].